shubhang123/Obsidian-Notes/6th sem notes/software engineering/iunit 1/SDLC Models.md

 This type of model is basically used for the Small to medium-sized projects with clear, well-defined requirements.
 When the technology and tools to be used are well-known and stable.
 Projects where minimal changes are expected during the development process, and predictability is prioritized over

 ![[Pasted image 20250604142330.png]]

+Advantage

+Easy to understand and implement, with well-defined stages and clear milestones.
+Each phase has well defined input and output, phases are processed and completed one at a time.
+Phases do not overlap.
+Low cost and easy to schedule, as all staff do not work concurrently on the same project, so can work on different projects.

+Disadvantage
+Not suitable to accommodate any change or iteration once development has begun.
+It is always difficult to acquire of the requirement in the starting.
+WaterFall Model
+Feasibility Study
+Req.
+Analysis
+Design
+Coding
+Testing
+Working version is produced in the last level, so not good for large size sophisticated projects.
+Maintenance
+High amounts of risk and uncertainty.